Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Composite cavity design

 For a superradiant laser, the cavity must satisfy four key criteria: \textbf{(i)} \emph{optical access} , to enable the trap loading and imaging of atoms; \textbf{(ii)} \emph{tunability}, to ensure resonance with the atomic transition; \textbf{(iii)} \emph{frequency stability} , not to degrade the SR laser stability; and \textbf{(iv)} \emph{high finesse} for suitable atom-cavity coupling.

-To address these challenges, we developed a cavity design including a $L_\mathrm{ZD}= \qty{50}{mm}$-long cubic cavity spacer in Zerodur inspired by NPL design~\cite{Webster2011}.
-The spacer is mounted using a tetrahedral configuration, where four Viton balls are positioned at non-adjacent, diagonally opposed vertices of the cubic spacer.
+To address these challenges, we developed a cavity design including a $L_\mathrm{ZD}= \qty{50}{mm}$-long cubic cavity spacer in Zerodur inspired by the design of the National Physical Institute Laboratory (NPL) in London~\cite{Webster2011}.
+We mounted the spacer using a tetrahedral configuration, where four Viton balls are positioned at non-adjacent, diagonally opposed vertices of the cubic spacer.
 We modified the spacer to increase both the size and number of apertures \textbf{(i)}: the venting holes were enlarged to 20 and 28~mm, and 13-mm diameter holes have been added along the planar diagonal to allow for future improved atomic trapping (see Fig.~\ref{fig:cavity_render}).
 Using finite-element methods similar to those in~\cite{Webster2011}, we optimized the depth of the corner cuts to 7.4~mm to minimize sensitivity to fluctuations of the holding forces.
 These simulations also estimate the acceleration sensitivity to less than $ 10^{-10}\,\mathrm{/(m/s^2)}$ along all three axes.

 Tunability \textbf{(ii)} is ensured using a pair of $L_\mathrm{PZT} =2$~mm-thick lead zirconate titanate (PZT) transducers.
-With a free stroke of $3.3~\upmu$m for a maximum voltage of 200~V, these PZTs allow the cavity to cover several free-spectral ranges.
+With a free stroke of $3.3~\upmu$m for a maximum voltage of 200~V, these PZTs allow the cavity to cover several free-spectral ranges (FSR).